Galium odoratum, sweet woodruff

 Pruning

-Mow or shear the entire planting back to 2–3 inches (5–8 cm) after flowering in June to refresh the foliage and maintain a tidy appearance; the plant regrows quickly with fresh foliage.
-Remove spent flower heads if self-seeding is not desired.
-In autumn, the foliage typically dies back partially; cut back dead growth in early spring if needed.
-Edge planting areas annually to contain spread.
+Shear or mow the entire planting to 2–3 inches (5–8 cm) after flowering in June to refresh the foliage — the plant regrows with fresh growth.
+Edge planting areas annually to contain rhizome spread.
+Cut back dead growth in early spring.

 Pruning Schedule